Google delay on ads standard for EU privacy law creates compliance mess

 The issue is that DBM cannot yet accept users’ selections because it does not support the consortium standard.

-Big exchanges such as AppNexus Inc and Rubicon Project Inc have worked around by guaranteeing that they will only offer ad space on DBM when users have consented.
+Big exchanges such as AppNexus Inc and Rubicon Project Inc (RUBI.N) have worked around by guaranteeing that they will only offer ad space on DBM when users have consented.

 AppNexus and Rubicon Project declined to specify how they are ensuring compliance.